yayahstrkyhh/yayahstrkyhh/README.md

 Software Quality Assurance
 --------------------------

-I have 6+ month of working experience as a Manual Tester.
+I have 1+ years of working experience as a Manual Tester.
 I am working on SharePoint projects, following agile methodology and creating all required documents.
 I have actively learned QA operations in a live project maintained Defect tracking sheets, functional docs, or required documents, and prepared test cases.
 I have basic knowledge of HTML, Python, API Testing, SQL, JMeter, Katalon and Appium.
 I like to be punctual and efficiently complete my work arranged, scheduled, and managed.
 I have good Manual Testing knowledge and have worked on different platforms like Android applications, and websites during live implementation.

 *   🌍  I'm based in Jakarta
 *   ✉️  You can contact me at [sosmedyayah@gmail.com](mailto:sosmedyayah@gmail.com)